Homeownership FAQs

 When assessing applications for the accessible units under the Eligibility Criteria, child[ren] 18 years of age or older may be considered if they are a “dependent” and a “person[s] with disabilities”.

-“DEPENDENT” is considered to be a child, spouse, parent, or other relative to whom one contributes all or a major amount of necessary physical and/or financial support.
+A “DEPENDENT” is considered to be a child, spouse, parent, or other relative to whom one contributes all or a major amount of necessary physical and/or financial support.

 “PERSONS WITH DISABILITIES” include those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.

-Yes, when the mortgage has been paid in full.
+Yes, when the Habitat mortgage has been paid in full.
 The home may be left in a will just like any other home.

 This depends on the timing of the bankruptcy and when the applicant submitted their application with Habitat Greater Ottawa.
 Each condition will be assessed fairly and the circumstance for bankruptcy will be reviewed, however more recent bankruptcy will require additional investigation.